Robust Hybrid High-Order method on polytopal meshes with small faces: The Discrete Problem

-\end{theorem} \begin{remark}[Stability-independent jump estimate] The form of Theorem \ref{jumpthm} improves upon that found in \cite[Section 2.3.2]{di2020hybrid}.
-In particular, the error estimate is independent of the choice of stabilisation term, and the dependency on the diffusion tensor $\bld{K}$ is tracked. \end{remark} We finally turn to an estimate for the error induced under the $L^2$-norm.
-As is seen in \cite{di2020hybrid}, the convergence rates are found to be optimal only when the diffusion tensor is constant, and the problem is posed on a convex domain to ensure the elliptic regularity of the model.
+\begin{remark}[Stability-independent jump estimate] The form of Theorem \ref{thm:jump.error} improves upon that found in \cite[Section 2.3.2]{di-pietro.droniou:2020:hybrid}.
+In particular, the error estimate is independent of the choice of stabilisation term, and the dependency on the diffusion tensor \(\matK\) is tracked. \end{remark}

+We finally turn to an estimate for the error induced under the \(\LTWO\)-norm.
+As is seen in \cite{di-pietro.droniou:2020:hybrid}, the convergence rates are found to be optimal only when the diffusion tensor is constant, and the problem is posed on a convex domain to ensure the elliptic regularity of the model.
 For this reason, we do not attempt to precisely track the dependency of the hidden constants with respect to the diffusion tensor.

-\begin{theorem}[$L^2$ error] Let $k,l\ge 1$, $r\in\{1,\dots,k\}$, $u\in H^1_0( \Omega) \cap H^{r+2}( \Th) $ be the exact solution to the continuous problem \eqref{diffusioneqn}, and $\ul{u}_h\in\ul{U}_{h,0}^{k,l}$ be the solution to the HHO scheme \eqref{discreteproblem}.
-For any convex domain $\Omega$, and constant diffusion tensor $\bld{K}$, the $L^2$-error satisfies the estimate
+\begin{theorem}[\(\LTWO\) error] Let \(k,l\ge 1\), \(r\in\{1,\dots,k\}\), \(u\in \HONEzr(\Omega) \cap \HS{r+2}(\Th)\) be the exact solution to the continuous problem \eqref{eq:weak.form}, and \(\uluh\in\Uhklzr\) be the solution to the HHO scheme \eqref{eq:discrete.problem}.
+For any convex domain \(\Omega\), and constant diffusion tensor \(\matK\), the \(\LTWO\)-error satisfies the estimate

-where the hidden constant additionally depends on the diffusion tensor $\bld{K}$. \end{theorem}
+where the hidden constant additionally depends on the diffusion tensor \(\matK\). \end{theorem}

-\begin{remark}[The cases $k,l<1$] For the case $k=0$, an error estimate in $L^2$-norm converging at the improved rate of $h^2$ can be obtained \cite[Theorem 5.16]{di2020hybrid}.
-When $(k,l)=(1,0)$, numerical tests show that no improved rate of convergence in $L^2$-error can be expected compared to the $h^2$ rate of convergence in energy norm. \end{remark}
+\begin{remark}[The cases \(k,l<1\)] For the case \(k=0\), an error estimate in \(\LTWO\)-norm converging at the improved rate of \(h^2\) can be obtained \cite[Theorem 5.16]{di-pietro.droniou:2020:hybrid}.
+When \((k,l)=(1,0)\), numerical tests show that no improved rate of convergence in \(\LTWO\)-error can be expected compared to the \(h^2\) rate of convergence in energy norm. \end{remark}